trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 Look also at the [useful video resources](#useful-video-resources) section of this chapter.

+Finally, see [this](https://jve.linuxwall.info/blog/index.php?post/TLS_Survey) fantastic answer by [Julien Vehent](https://jve.linuxwall.info/blog/).
+It tell you why is the correct TLS configuration so important:

+  > _What can we do about it?
+Education is key: TLS is a complex subject, and most administrators and website owners don't have the time and knowledge to dig through dozens of mailing lists and blog posts to find the best configuration choices._

+  > _It is the primary motivation for documents such as Server Side TLS and Better Crypto.
+Some of us are working on improving these documents.
+But we need an army to broadcast the message, teach administrators in conferences, mailing lists and user groups, and push websites owners to apply more secure configuration to their websites._

+  > _We could use some help: go out there and teach TLS!_

 #### TLS versions

   > **:bookmark: [Keep only TLS 1.3 and TLS 1.2 - Hardening - P1](RULES.md#beginner-keep-only-tls-13-and-tls-12)**